VincentBernet/Cracking-the-Coding-Interview/README.md

 - Time complexity => O(n)

 - Space complexity => O(n)
-Could do a solution with constant space complexity (by using the output Array directly and without passing by 2 intermediate array.
+Could do a solution with constant space complexity (by using the output Array directly and without passing by 2 intermediate array).
 ```javascript
 /**
  * @param {number[]} nums